fashion glossary

 garment

 A piece of clothing composed of several fabrics and fasteners.
-Different fashions are defined by variations in these elements’ styles.
+Variations in these elements’ styles define different fashions.

 Gingham